-As of late August, nearly 170 million Americans have been fully vaccinated against COVID-19.
+As of December, nearly 200 million Americans have been fully vaccinated against COVID-19.
 Those vaccinations have happened thanks to the Food and Drug Administration (FDA) giving emergency use authorization for the Pfizer-BioNTech, Moderna, and Janssen (Johnson & Johnson) vaccines.

-Now that we have been administering vaccines for more than eight months, one of the next steps is for the FDA to issue final full approval for the vaccine.
+Now that we have been administering vaccines for more than eight months, one of the next steps is for the FDA to issue final full approval for each of the vaccines.

 Edward Walsh, MD, an infectious disease specialist, and Michael Pichichero, MD, director of the Rochester General Hospital Research Institute, share their insight into the timeline.

 Approval by the FDA is a process that requires a lot of time, data, and oversight.
 The FDA’s Center for Biologics Evaluation and Research is in charge of making sure vaccine developers follow all of the guidelines and regulations while creating and manufacturing a vaccine.

 "We've learned through the adult approval process that emergency use authorization does not skip any of the safety steps and evaluation of effectiveness," Dr. Pichichero said.
 "The scrutiny of the files is very thorough.
 However there is still a process that occurs before you can get full licensure from the FDA."

 After a company is given emergency use authorization for a vaccine, it then submits a Biologics License Application (BLA) to the FDA.
 This is a request to distribute and market a vaccine in the U.S. The application will have many thousands of pages of preclinical and clinical data, along with detailed descriptions of the manufacturing processes and the facility or facilities that will be used in manufacturing.
 In addition, the FDA visits and inspects the manufacturing process.

 All of the information is to prove how safe and effective the vaccine is for the patients who will be receiving it.
 A standard FDA review team consists of: